June 24, 2025

 software, it becomes something

-else entirely, a sovereign
+else entirely, A sovereign

 interface.